farirpgs/fari-app/lib/docs/seelie-squire.md

-# Seely Squire Book Of Creatures
+# Seely Squire's Book Of Creatures

 A place to post your homemade Fate RPG content including monsters, settings, items, stories, and advice!